Luke Air Force Base Information about Drones/Small Unmanned Aircraft Systems (UAS)

 sUAS/Drone Authorization within Luke Airspace

-In order to fly within any controlled airspace (including Class B, C, and D airspace) or above 400’ at any location, or if any non-standard flying operations will occur (over 100 mph, night flying, etc.), all sUAS/Drone operators need to submit a waiver through the FAA before executing any flying operations.
-FAA COA’s are explained on the FAA website (https://www.faa.gov/uas/request_waiver) and can also be found on the FAA’s DroneZone portal (https://faadronezone.faa.gov/#/).
-If you are unsure as to whether or not you require a waiver please reference the FAA’s guidance or contact the Luke AFB airfield operations flight staff.
-Once you have an approved waiver you may only fly within compliance of the parameters outlined in the COA.
-We will do our best to work with the FAA in order to quickly process waivers that fall within airspace assigned to Luke AFB, but FAA waiver requests may take up to 60 days to get approved.
+Luke AFB’s airport surface area encompasses the area used for local flight operations.
+This Class D airspace extends several miles out from the geographic center of the airport.
+In order to fly within any controlled airspace (including Class B, C, and D airspace) or above 400’ at any location, or if any non-standard flying operations will occur (over 100 mph, night flying, etc.), all sUAS/Drone operators must receive an airspace authorization from the FAA before executing any flying operations.
+FAA COA’s are explained on the FAA website (https://www.faa.gov/uas) and can also be found on the FAA’s DroneZone portal (https://faadronezone.faa.gov/#/).
+If you are unsure as to whether or not you require an airspace authorization please reference the FAA’s guidance or contact the Luke AFB airfield operations flight staff at 623-856-7341/7343.
+Once you have an approved authorization you may only fly within compliance of the parameters outlined in the COA.
+We will do our best to work with the FAA in order to quickly process waivers that fall within airspace assigned to Luke AFB, but FAA authorization requests may take up to 60 days to get approved.

 Notice about Military Training Routes (MTRs)